qikichen/general_physics_gummy_bear_project/README.md

         Gummy bears are fully molten, no air in between the gummy bears Person falling is cuboid

+The general physics project is a 25% contribution towards to coursework of the General Physics module.
+The general physics project requires students to think about a general physics problem and make a poster about it and present it to peers.
+The project chosen was motivated by the use of dynamics, ordinary differential equations as well as simple harmonic motions.

+Please be advised that the numbers calculated will NOT ACTUALLY save you from injuries.
+The number calculated is the threshold of femur breakage and will most certainly not save your femurs.

 - Qi Nohr/Mikolaj/Leonor/Hamza/Nick (12.04.2023)